nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * Subject Qualifications
 * Note

+* Minimum length for name is 1 character, maximum is 50 characters.
+* Minimum length for phone number is 8 digit, maximum 15 digits.
+* Minimum length for address is 1 character, maximum is 200 characters.
+* Minimum length for subject name is 1 character, maximum 20 characters.
+* Minimum length for subject hourly rate is 1 digit, and maximum is 5 digits.
+* Minimum length for subject education level is 4 characters, and maximum is 20 characters.
+* Minimum length for subject years of experience is 1 digit and maximum is 2 digits.
+* Minimum length for subject qualification is 4 characters, and maximum is 20 characters.

 #### Add a new tutor: `add_tutor`

 Add a new tutor and enter their basic details as well as an optional note.